jessewashburn/cosc457/docs/CHRIS_FRONTEND_GUIDE.md

 - Test after each dialog you create
 - Look at the existing model classes to see what fields each entity has

-**You've got this!
-The backend does all the heavy lifting - you just need to create nice forms!**

 ## Working with Bryan

 Bryan is testing the application.
-When you finish each dialog:
+When you finish the dialogs:
 1. Let Bryan know it's ready to test
 2. He'll try to break it and give you feedback
 3. Fix any issues he finds
 4. Move on to the next dialog

-Remember: Bryan's feedback is gold - he'll find the edge cases you missed!